liquidos-ai/.github/profile/README.md

 # LiquidOS

-LiquidOS is a next-generation operating system, purpose-built for the Agentic Era.
-Unlike traditional OS environments, it is designed to be distributed, adaptive, intelligent, and agent-driven, seamlessly integrating AI into your daily workflow.
-Our mission is to redefine human-computer interaction, transforming AI from a mere tool into an intuitive assistant that evolves with you.
-LiquidOS aims to be distributed which allows seamless integration with light-weight IoT devices and Home Automation.
+LiquidOS is the cutting-edge AI tech stack that powers the next generation of intelligent systems.
+Built from the ground up in Rust, we deliver unparalleled performance and reliability for enterprises pushing the frontiers of artificial intelligence.

 ## About us
-At LiquidOS, we are dedicated to revolutionizing the way humans interact with AI through the operating system itself.
+At LiquidOS, we are dedicated to revolutionizing the way agents search code.

 ## Our Values
 We believe in innovation, ethics, and putting users first.
 LiquidOS is built on principles that drive a smarter and more intuitive future.